telerik/maui-docs/installation/windows/vs-template.md

 ## Using the Project Templates

 Telerik UI for .NET MAUI supports two project template apps.
-Both of them are installed as part of the [Telerik UI for .NET MSI installation]({%slug maui-getting-started %}).
+Both of them are installed as part of the [Telerik .NET MAUI MSI installation]({%slug maui-getting-started %}).
 When you finish with the automatic installation, you're ready to utilize them.

 To start building your Telerik UI for .NET MAUI project with the project templates for VS on Windows: